 However, you do not have any say in how the cash value is invested.
 The insurer decides that.

-Universal life policies can offer more choices and flexibility.
+A universal life policy can offer more choices and flexibility.
 For instance, indexed universal and variable universal plans let you adjust the size of the death benefit if your insurance needs change in the future.
 You can also adjust your premium payments if you want.
-Plus, variable universal policies allow policyholders to select investment options that work best for them.
+Plus, a variable universal policy allows policyholders to select investment options that work best for them.
 On the other hand, those who care more for lifelong coverage than the investment component of the cash value account may find guaranteed universal a better option.